 In honor of their son, Robert, the Brauer's presented the university with the property in his name in 1974.
 The expressed purpose of the gift was to train geologists.
 SUNY Cortland was the first of the 64 SUNY campuses to have a geological field station.

 In 1982, with state and federal funding, buildings were completed and the first classes at the Brauer Education Center were held.
 Two buildings were erected: one a rustic bunkhouse sleeping 16 people; the other a main lodge sleeping 24 folks.
 The main lodge houses guest rooms, classroom space, dining facilities and bathrooms complete with showers.

 During the first few years of use, the Brauer Education Center was filled to the brim with students.
-The College was hosting two five-week courses at maximum capacity.
+The university was hosting two five-week courses at maximum capacity.
 Students from several other SUNY schools attended summer sessions at Brauer.
-In 1985 class enrollment dropped and the College scaled back the class offerings to one session.
+In 1985 class enrollment dropped and the university scaled back the class offerings to one session.

 The following year, worldwide oil prices dropped and the need for oil exploration was minimized.
 Students once interested in working for oil companies fell significantly, reducing the class size.
 The Geology Department continues to offer a summer session.